YOLOv8 Pose Estimation#

 double origWidth = 0.0; // Original frame width

-float kpt_score = 0.5; // Keypoint confidence threshold
+float kpt_score = 0.5; // Threshold for keypoint confidence

 We need to define an input function for the accelerator to use.
-In this case, our input function will get a new frame from the cam and pre-process it.
+In this case, our input function will get a new frame from the cam or video and pre-process it.

 def preprocess_image(self, image):